Born (Kenny Chesney album)

 Born is the twentieth studio album by American country music singer Kenny Chesney.
-It was released on March 22, 2024 via Warner Records Nashville and Blue Chair Records.
+It was released on March 22, 2024, via Warner Records Nashville and Blue Chair Records.
 The album includes the singles "Take Her Home" and "Just to Say We Did".

 History

 In an interview with American Songwriter, Chesney stated that he began selecting songs for Born during the COVID-19 pandemic, as the pandemic allowed him to spend more time in the studio than he did previously.
 He stated that "I think it was less worrying about checking boxes or worrying about 'What do we have?' and more about the spirit of going into the studio and being creative."

 The album is Chesney's first since Here and Now four years prior.
 As with most of his previous albums, he co-produced with Buddy Cannon.
 "Take Her Home" is the album's lead single.
+This is his first studio album since 2013’s “Life on a Rock” to not produce a top 40 hit on the Billboard Hot 100 chart.